camin-mccluskey/personal-user-manual/README.md

 ## How to Contact Me

-I work in the office by default so feel free to chat in person if you feel the discussion is best done synchronously.
+I work in the office by default so feel free to chat in person, if you feel the discussion is best done synchronously.
 If it can wait, or if async communication is okay, then I prefer Slack (I tend to check Slack & email every couple of hours and batch my replies).
-I know it can be a little weird to Slack message someone that's sitting right beside you but I've found it's pretty effective to avoid pulling someone out of context.
+I know it can be a little weird to Slack message someone that's sitting right beside you but I've found it's pretty effective, to avoid pulling someone out of context.

-I try to clear all emails and Slack messages by every evening so if something important comes up feel free to message outside of working hours, I'll make sure to get back to you before the start of the day.
+I try to clear all emails and Slack messages every evening, so if something important comes up feel free to message outside of working hours, I'll make sure to get back to you before the start of the day.

 ## Preferred Working Style